10 Best Serving Trays

 Design and Functionality

-Beyond material, small structural details change how useful a tray is in practice.
+Small structural details change how useful a tray is in practice.
 Raised edges or lips around the perimeter prevent plates and glasses from sliding during transport.
 If you expect to carry loaded trays across a patio or up a flight of stairs, look for edges at least half an inch high.
 Some models add rubberized or textured surfaces for extra grip, which is especially helpful when serving drinks.

 Handles are another feature worth evaluating.
-Cutout handles integrated into the tray body keep the profile slim for storage, while raised side handles offer more clearance for fingers when the tray is heavily loaded.
+Cutout handles integrated into the tray body keep the profile slim for storage, while raised side handles offer more finger clearance when the tray is heavily loaded.
 Make sure the handle openings are wide enough for a comfortable grip, especially if you have larger hands or plan to use oven mitts while carrying hot items.

 Stackability is easy to overlook until you open a cabinet stuffed with mismatched platters.
 Rectangular trays with flat bases and straight sides nest far more efficiently than odd-shaped or curved designs.
-If kitchen storage is tight, prioritize sets that are sold as nesting collections or that advertise a uniform footprint.
+If kitchen storage is tight, prioritize sets sold as nesting collections or that advertise a uniform footprint.

 Maintenance and Longevity

 The best serving trays are the ones you actually use, and that often comes down to how easy they are to clean.
 Porcelain and most tempered ceramics are dishwasher-safe, though large platters may not fit in every machine.
 Plastic trays are usually dishwasher-safe on the top rack, yet high heat cycles can eventually cloud the surface or weaken structural ribs.
-Wood trays demand hand-washing with mild soap and immediate drying; an occasional rub with food-safe mineral oil will keep the surface from drying out and splitting.
+Wood trays demand hand-washing with mild soap and immediate drying; an occasional rub with food-safe mineral oil keeps the surface from drying out and splitting.

 Staining is another practical concern.
 White plastic can absorb pigments from curries, tomato sauces, and brightly colored fruits.
 If you serve a lot of deeply colored foods, consider darker trays or glazed ceramics, which are less porous.
 For wood, stains often become part of the patina, but you can minimize discoloration by applying a beeswax-based conditioner every few months.